Laci Peterson Wanted A Martha Stewart Life With Scott Peterson But Got A Porn Cheating Killer–‘Dateline NBC’

 — Abdul Rehman (@nvision_360) March 20, 2017

 For Laci’s family, the holidays are an eerie reminder of what actually happened to Laci and Conner.
 Missing mom Laci Peterson, 27, disappeared on the night before Christmas in December of 2002.
-The bodies of Laci and Conner were found about four months later.
+Laci’s headless body was found about four months later, along with her son.
 Scott Peterson went to trial and was found guilty.
 He is now on California’s death row.
 The case fascinated the public, and her death was covered on every major news channel and on the front of nearly every major magazine.
 The story of the sweet-faced mother-to-be has been the subject of countless crime documentaries and true-crime books.

 On Dateline NBC tonight, viewers will be presented with Scott Peterson’s first-ever shown interrogation tapes, which have been hidden away in the archives.
 Prosecutors say these tapes will show Scott Peterson’s diabolical and evil nature.